TheDreamLabUK/logseqSpringThing/docs/client/architecture.md

 ## Key Components

 ### User Interface Layer
 The UI layer consists of modular components for controlling the application, configuring settings, and interacting with the 3D visualisation.
-It includes the Modular Control Panel, settings interfaces, and visualisation controls.
-Key components are `TwoPaneLayout.tsx`, `RightPaneControlPanel.tsx`, `ControlPanel.tsx`, `SettingsSection.tsx`, and `SettingControlComponent.tsx`.
+The main settings UI is `client/src/features/settings/components/panels/SettingsPanelRedesign.tsx`, which is hosted within `client/src/app/components/RightPaneControlPanel.tsx`.
+Key components are `TwoPaneLayout.tsx`, `RightPaneControlPanel.tsx`, `SettingsPanelRedesign.tsx`, `SettingsSection.tsx`, and `SettingControlComponent.tsx`.

 ### State Management
 State management is primarily handled by **Zustand**, a lightweight and flexible state management solution.
 The main state stores are: